acise314/hello-world/README.md

-# hello-world
+# About me

-This repository is for practicing usage of GitHub.
+My name is Jessica and I am exactly 5'0.
+I also love blueberries!